 - Birth certificate.
 If you don’t have a birth certificate you must bring a clinic card, baptismal certificate, or school report that states your name and date of birth.

-· Alternatively you can download form, Application for Re-issue-Senior Certificate/NSC Change of personal information form, fill it and post it with the attached documents, including the postal order or cheque, to: Private Bag X895, Pretoria, 0001.
+· Alternatively you can download form, Application for Change/Correction of Personal Particulars: Administrative Errors, fill it and post it with the attached documents, including the postal order or cheque, to: Private Bag X895, Pretoria, 0001.

 How long does it take?